HighlandersFRC/2023-MachineLearning/README.md

 ## Data Collection and Labeling

 Machine learning models need lots of varied training data in order to perform reliably.
-When gathering data be sure to vary factors like lighting conditions, camera input settings, angles, distances, and positions in frame.
+When gathering data be sure to vary factors like lighting conditions, camera input settings, backgrounds, angles, distances, and positions in frame.

 Record video from the Limelight stream and write it to an *.avi* file:
 ```